18F/handbook/_pages/policies/travel-and-leave-policies/travel-guide-faq.md

 #### How should I claim local transportation expenses?

-For taxis, public transit, POV mileage and other forms of local transportation, you may [add the expense as normal](#adding-expenses), choosing whichever expense description reflects the nature of the method used.
-Choose the payment method used, and [upload a receipt](#attaching-receipts) only if the expense was greater than $75 (this threshold is $25 for [local vouchers]()).
+For public transit, taxis, rental cars, POV mileage and other forms of local transportation, you may [add the expense as normal](#adding-expenses), choosing whichever expense description reflects the nature of the method used.
+Choose the [payment method used](#selecting-payment-type), and [upload a receipt](#attaching-receipts) only for rental cars, rental car gas, or any other expense greater than $75 (this threshold is $25 for [local vouchers](#how-do-i-create-a-local-or-miscellaneous-voucher).

-The one other item required for taxis or other local transportation is a brief comment describing the origin and destination of the travel (e.g. "from airport to office").
+Any local transit expense other than public transit under $25 requires a brief comment describing the origin and destination of the travel (e.g. "from airport to office").

 You can add this by clicking on **Show other details** and filling out the **Comments** section that pops up below.

-For public transit, a “blanket entry” for all reasonable transportation expenses is OK.
-For example, an entry for $10 in transit fares, with the above comment describing all travel made would be fine.
+For public transit over $25, a “blanket entry” describing generally the origins and destinations of travel paid for is acceptable.

+For rental cars and mileage claims, the comment should also include an additional justification as specified [here](#How-to-Justify-Rental-Cars-and-Personal-Vehicle-Mileage).

 For mileage claims over $75, instead of attaching a receipt, attach a screenshot showing a map of your itinerary with the calculated distance.